 Watch out which animals you keep as pets when it comes to this next cause…

 Salmonella is a rare type of meningitis seen more frequently in the United States.
 This disease may result from keeping a lizard as a pet and can be transmitted to adults, babies, and even pregnant women.
 Once bacteria are in the bloodstream, every organ and tissue becomes susceptible.

 Ready to learn about a more dangerous bacteria?..

 GAS bacterium is frequently found inside the throat and on skin surface.
 They are more common than you might think, and when they penetrate organs and tissues, they can cause serious diseases, such as meningitis.
 This bacteria can also cause a blood infection called septicemia, a childbirth infection called puerperal sepsis, and a lung infection known as pneumonia.

 Meningitis can also result from viruses…

 There is a fairly wide range of viruses, such as herpes, HIV, and mumps, that are capable of causing viral meningitis.
 These are known as enteroviruses, and they usually transmit by mouth.
 Most infections result in either mild symptoms or no symptoms at all, though, with the exception of a sore throat accompanied by a cold.
 Stomach problems might also occur.

 Both candida and cryptococcus funguses can cause a dangerous type of meningitis called cryptococcal meningitis.
 Although rare, premature babies can contract fungal meningitis due to low birth weight.

-The most common cause of fungal meningitis is cryptococcus neoformans.
-The fungus comes from a fungus or yeast generally found in the soil and environment all over the world.
-Only individuals with an immune system deficiency such as cancer, HIV, or an inherited immune condition will develop a serious case of cryptococcal meningitis.
+The most common cause of fungal meningitis is cryptococcus neoformans, which comes from fungus or yeast generally found in soil.
+Only individuals with immune system deficiency such as people with cancer, HIV, or an inherited immune condition can develop a serious case of cryptococcal meningitis.